Homicide Advocacy Program

 NCVAN recognizes that loved ones of homicide victims are unique.
 Homicide survivors/co-victims often don’t get the same services and support as other victims of crime.
 Homicide survivors/co-victims experience a complex array of emotions.
 Their grief is especially complicated, and they are left to navigate a foreign world that may feel cold and uncaring.

-The Homicide Advocacy Program is victim-centered and also serves as a resource for victim services professionals.
+The Homicide Advocacy Program can provide valuable assistance in this time of grief and confusion.
+The program is victim-centered and also serves as a resource for victim services professionals.

 Our Program Offers:

 Financial Support for homicide survivors/co-victims attending court who are not witnesses for the state

 NCVAN offers Court Accompaniment for Loved Ones.
 Because attending the trial can be taxing, isolating, and confusing, it’s nice having someone there to offer additional support by being present.
 NCVAN victim advocates and team members can attend court proceedings if requested.
 Please be advised that NCVAN staff is only there for support and cannot act in any legal capacity for you or on your loved ones’ behalf.

 NCVAN volunteers have assembled court care kits for loved ones attending court.
 These “kits” typically include tissues, chapstick, hand sanitizer, gum, or mints.